Mohammad-Abdul-Hadi/Canada-Map-R-Visualization-for-Election-Data/README.md

 <br>
 <p>Designed an interactive geo-spatial visualization where Canada’s territories/provinces will be color-coded by their choice of parties in a selected election year and some other necessary, meaningful data can be represented in an effective manner through visually formatted information.</p>

-<p>Elections data has many applications; we can analyze the data and search for trends by looking at party support over time, or the geographic trends of party support within a single election.</p>
+<p>Elections data has many applications; we can analyze the data and search for trends by looking at party support over time, or the geographic trends of party support within for future election.
+A scraper was developed to scrape through "Canadian Elections Databese" to accumulate the information of all the past Federal and Provincial Election.
+Details about the scraper can be found in the following link: https://github.com/Mohammad-Abdul-Hadi/scraper-for-canadianelectionsdatabase.ca</p>

 <ul style="list-style-type:square;>
   <li><h3><u>Summary of the data</u></h3></li>